Overview

 Platform Use Case

-1. Contact our Account Manager or send an inquiry via inquiry form to ask for a credential to log in KOMOJU's dashboard and access the "Test" environment.
+1. Contact our Account Manager or submit an inquiry via inquiry form to request Platform Merchant (Platform Business) credentials.
+Once received, log into the KOMOJU dashboard and access the "Test" environment.

-3. Once you're ready to go live, please start the Live Application for your Platform Merchant (Platform Business) account on KOMOJU's dashboard.
+3. When ready for live operations, start the Live Application for your Platform Merchant (Platform Business) account through KOMOJU's dashboard.

-5. After the application of the Seller Merchant account passes KOMOJU's review, you'll be able to start processing payments between you and your seller.
+5. Once the Seller Merchant account gets approved, you can start processing real payments between you and your seller.

 Marketplace Use Case

-1. Contact our Account Manager or send an inquiry via inquiry form to ask for a credential to log in KOMOJU's dashboard and access the "Test" environment.
+1. Contact our Account Manager or submit an inquiry via inquiry form to request Platform Merchant (Marketplace Business) credentials.
+Once received, log into the KOMOJU dashboard and access the "Test" environment.

-3. Once you're ready to go live, please start the Live Application for your Platform Merchant (Marketplace Business) account on KOMOJU's dashboard.
+3. When ready for live operations, start the Live Application for your Platform Merchant (Marketplace Business) account through KOMOJU's dashboard.

-5. After the application of the Payout Merchant account passes KOMOJU's review, you'll be able to start processing payments between you and your seller.
+5. Once the Payout Merchant account gets approved, you can start processing real payments between you and your seller.

 ActionKOMOJU APIKOMOJU Dashboard